 - Packaging provides a cost-effective way to directly communicate important details about your products to new consumers at the point of sale and beyond.

-- To deliver the kind of multi-channel experiences consumers now expect, firms need a strong brand message that is delivered in a consistent way and again, packaging plays a part in that.
+- To provide the kind of multi-channel experiences consumers now expect, firms need a strong brand message delivered consistently.
+Again, packaging plays a part in that.

-- It may well be getting easier than ever to develop cross border trade but, by focusing sufficient time and expert resources on getting your packaging right prior to launch, you will save valuable time and money later on – this is a critical step that should not be rushed!
+- It may well be easier now than ever to develop cross-border trade.
+However, that doesn’t mean your organisation should rush into new markets without adequate preparation.
+By focusing sufficient time and expert resources on getting your packaging right prior to launch, you will save valuable time and money later on.
+This is a critical step that should not be rushed!

 The cost of getting it wrong

 To succeed across all markets, brands need consumers to trust that they will deliver on what they promise.
-It takes a long time to build that implicit trust with consumers new to the brand but it can be destroyed in no time at all if the packaging is not right.
+It takes a long time to build that implicit trust with consumers new to the brand.
+However, it can be destroyed in no time at all if the packaging is not right.

 In addition to the reputational damage that comes from providing non-compliant packaging, there could also be regulatory or legal ramifications.
 Fines, trading restrictions and litigation are some of the courses of action open for authorities to take if they believe the firm to have neglected its responsibilities with regards to its packaging.
-And the authorities will most likely have been alerted by your competitors, on the lookout for any opportunity to scupper your chances of taking their market share!
+And the authorities will most likely have been alerted by your competitors, whether that’s a large company on the lookout for any opportunity to scupper your chances of taking their market share or a scrappy newcomer looking to knock down a larger rival!

-For SMEs, unexpected costs like these are a huge burden and can even call into question the long-term viability of the business.
+For SMEs, unexpected costs like these are a huge burden.
+They can even call into question the long-term viability of the business.
+That said, even large organisations can face significant repercussions.

 Managing the risks